medikoo/es5-ext/README.md

 #### mixin(target, source)

 Extend _target_ by all own properties of other objects.
 Properties found in both objects will be overwritten (unless they're not configurable and cannot be overwritten).
-_It was for a moment part of ECMAScript6 draft._
+_It was for a moment part of ECMAScript 6 draft._

 #### mixinPrototypes(target, …source])